1st Clicker Session For This Litter At 7 Weeks of Age

-Serendipity’s litter of ten pups, sired by our Benson Ranch Bonavento, were born on July 7, 2019.
-Training is what I love to do so I thank Dr Laura Bailey, the owner of Serendipity, for the opportunity to purchase five of the pups.
-I purchased three males and two females.
-I will partner one of the males with a female from Blush’s litter; the other four pups will be placed in male/female pairs.
+Serendipity’s litter of ten pups, sired by our Benson Ranch Bonavento, was born on July 7, 2019.
+Training is what I love to do, so I thank Dr. Laura Bailey, the owner of Serendipity, for the opportunity to purchase five of the pups.

-In the “Follow Blush’s Litter” series I documented my training with Blush’s pups with meticulous detail.
-Most of the training of the litters to come, including Sara’s litter, will follow that model.
+In the “Follow Blush’s Litter” series, I documented my training with Blush’s pups in meticulous detail.
+Most of the training for the litters to come, including Sara’s litter, will follow that model.
 I will share many of the highlights of the training of litters going forward, but not all of it.
 My video camera and I need a break!
-But along the way I will keep you updated on the progress of Sara’s litter.
+But along the way, I will keep you updated on the progress of Sara’s litter.

 Stay tuned for the next big changes!